kubernetes/website/content/en/blog/_posts/2022-08-18-kubernetes-1.24-release-interview.md

 JAMES LAVERACK: I took a pretty traditional path to software engineering.
 I went through school and then I did a computer science degree at the University of Bristol, and then I just ended up taking a software engineer job from there.
 Somewhat rather by accident, I ended up doing fintech work, which is pretty interesting, pretty engaging.

-But in my most recent Fintech job before I joined Jetstack, I ended up working on this software project.
+But in my most recent fintech job before I joined Jetstack, I ended up working on a software project.
 We needed Kubernetes to solve a technical problem.
 So we implemented Kubernetes, and as often happens, I ended up as the one person of a team that understood the infrastructure, while everyone else was doing all of the application development.

 I ended up enjoying the infrastructure side so much that I decided to move and do that full time.
 So I looked around and I found Jetstack, whose offices were literally across the road.
 I could see them out of our office window.
 And so I decided to just hop across the road and join them, and do all of this Kubernetes stuff more.